Links to the current official guidance about the pandemic, followed by support and ideas to get you and your friends and family online.

 - Coronavirus resources from Health Education England

-If you know someone who would benefit from help getting started online here are some suggestions and links to sources of help and support.
+If you know someone who would benefit from being online, here are some useful links and suggestions to help them get started.

 There are three ways to people can go online

 - Mobile phone provider: If they already have a mobile phone it might be as simple as swapping to a smartphone.
-You can even buy SIM cards for tablets, just check the tablet can make calls.
+You can even buy SIM cards for tablets, just check the tablet can take a SIM card.

 - With a mobile internet connection: Even without a landline, it’s still possible to get online.
 Many Internet Service Providers (ISPs) and mobile phone companies offer dongles.
 A dongle is a small box that you can use to connect your computer, tablet or phone to the internet.
 It can be used anywhere.